 I find the look of the pen is very pleasing.
 It has a sleek common width body and cap.
 The celluloid is semi-translucent with subtle colour tones.
 I was worried the pen may be too small for my hand, but the length of the pen nicely clears to top of my hand as as write, with the pen posted.

 The pen looks new as the Italian pen company, Stipula, took on the task to refurbish the pens.
 They did an exellent job.

 The pen is fitted with a smooth 14-kt gold Globus nib that is crafted on the original Globus tooling equipment which were restored and put back into operation by Stipula at their workshop in Florence, Italy in 2014.
 Yes, this is a multi-year project.

 Each pen in unique and numbered.
-I am so fortunately to have pen 45 of the 138 pens that are available.
+I am so fortunate to have pen #45 of the 138 pens available.

 The overall Cervinia Restoration Project has various models and colours of pens.
-Of the models I am away of they include the Model 57 -- a grey/green celluloid, button filler; the Regina Elena -- a balck with organge tones celluloid, button filler; the Savoia -- a black celluloid, button filler; and my pen the Trasparente --a semi-clear green/black celluloid, piston fill.
+Of the models I am aware of, they include the Model 57 -- a grey/green celluloid, button filler; the Regina Elena -- a black with organge tones celluloid, button filler; the Savoia -- a black celluloid, button filler; and my pen the Trasparente --a semi-clear green/black celluloid, piston fill.

-The pen performs well on a variety of paper, from Fabriano, Clairefontaine, Rhodia or other quality note paper the smoothness, flow of ink and quality of the line of ink on the paper is excellent.
+The pen performs well on a variety of paper, from Fabriano, Clairefontaine, Rhodia or other quality note paper the smoothness, flow of ink and quality of the line of ink on the paper are excellent.
 Even writing on office copy paper, this pen performs very well.
-I can leave it, and come back a day or so later and the ebonite feed instantly delivers a quality line of ink.
+The ebonite feed is exceptional.
+I can leave this pen for long periods of time unused.
+Then pick it up and it just writes.